kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    ![esp82661](/images/esp82661.png)

-## And taking classes on this stuff, and buiding them
+## And taking classes on this stuff, and building them
    (this is in PCB Express)

    ![sa](/images/sa.png)